Clara MacBeth

 Clara Louise MacBeth (1870 or 1871 – February 10, 1970) was an American heiress and long-term passenger on cruise ships.
 In 1971, the Guinness World Records listed her as the "Most Indefatigable Cruise Passenger".
-For 14 years, she lived on the RMS Caronia between 1949 and 1963.
+She lived on RMS Caronia between 1949 and 1963, a period of 14 years.
 It cost her $396 in daily fare to live on the ship with her traveling companion Madoline Frank.
 Without accounting for inflation, Cunard Line received $4 million from her in tickets.